sudanchapagain/zide/README.md

 ![zide screenshot](https://github.com/user-attachments/assets/6b26f0af-1a3e-486a-a395-e6f4cc6c355b)

 Zide is a combination of Zellij layouts and convenience `bash` scripts that creates an IDE-like experience in `zellij` (think VS Code).
-It mainly consists of a file picker (using `yazi`) in one pane, and your editor of choice in the main pane.
+It mainly consists of a file picker (using `yazi` or other supported projects) in one pane, and your editor of choice in the main pane.
 The project is heavily inspired by the [`yazelix`](https://github.com/luccahuguet/yazelix) project, but simplifies it down to work in most shells (instead of requiring `nushell`) and more editors (vs just Helix) with less requied configuration.

 ## Features

-1. Start a `zellij` layout with `yazi` on the left and your `$EDITOR` on the right
+1. Start a `zellij` layout with a filepicker on the left and your `$EDITOR` on the right
-2. Browse for files in `yazi`, and open any selected files or directories in your `$EDITOR` pane
+2. Browse for files in a visual file picker of your choosing (current supporting `yazi` and `nnn`), and open any selected files or directories in your `$EDITOR` pane
-3. Open multiple files at once in your `$EDITOR` using `yazi`'s multiselect UI
+3. Open multiple files at once in your `$EDITOR` if your picker supports a multiselect UI
-4. When opening a directory in `yazi`, set that directory as the working directory in your `$EDITOR` automatically
+4. When opening a directory, set that directory as the working directory in your `$EDITOR` automatically

 ## Why?